-Planning ahead is essential – while Chinese New Year is one of the most important events in the retail calendar, it’s also a period of significant disruption.
+While Chinese New Year is one of the most important events in the retail calendar, its also a period of significant disruption.
 Expert forward-planning is essential if retailers are to guarantee the availability of goods to meet demand, while maintaining the level of service and experience consumers expect.

 However, this of course creates a spike in demand for air and sea services in the run up to the festivities, resulting in cargo space shortages and increases freight rates.
 To avoid falling victim to space limitations, importers must ship cargo weeks or even months in advance, incurring additional storage charges at the end destination.